 - Never allow rounding in reports, even if it’s demanded by an internal or external client.
 There should be two columns: one with rounded numbers and one without for verification purposes.
 Incorrect rounding is one of the most common mistakes in contact center reporting.
 If a column is obtrusive, you can hide it using Excel.
 But always keep the unrounded figures in the report.

 - If you are preparing a report, commercial proposal, or explanatory note, remember: a leader writes them for someone to read and understand.
 Therefore, spare your partner’s mind, do not puzzle them.
 UTZ by COPC and UTZ by ISO18295, as well as ACW (Average Contact Waiting) and ACW (After Contact Work) – are not the same, although abbreviations are identical.
 Explain anything ambiguous or unclear, add units of measure in column headings.
 A good report or presentation does not require clarifying questions regarding the content, only about the conclusions.

 - Prepare managerial documents for your department by yourself, don’t download a ready-made one, don’t ask colleagues to share.
 First, there’s a 90% chance you’ll copy someone else’s mistake.
 Second, if you detail the responsibilities of the supervisor, you’ll get more than 50 (fifty).
 Where will you find such a detailed job description sample?
 Meanwhile, the job description is the basis to hold a person accountable for their work.
 So don’t be lazy.

-- The first signs of disloyalty or burnout of subordinates begin with “A”: “they didn’t tell me”, “I didn’t know”, “but this was not my shift”, “but here it is…”, “why should I”, “ and my working day is over” and the like.
-Unfortunately, when these symptoms appear, the employee is most likely already looking for another job.
-Help him leave quickly and with dignity.
+- The first signs of disloyalty or burnout in agents start with “A”: “but I wasn’t told”, “but I didn’t know”, “but it wasn’t my shift”, “but here she is…”, “but why should I”, “but my working day is over” and similar.
+Unfortunately, when these symptoms appear, the agent is most likely already looking for another job.
+The contact center manager should help them leave quickly and dignely.